s3igo/dotfiles/README.md

 # dotfiles

-## Attention
+This repository contains shell configurations, a list of tools and applications to be installed, and their settings.
+It is intended to provide a reproducible environment when migrating machines and to maintain a history of the machine's configuration.

-- By default, it contains my (s3igo's) config, so please rewrite it accordingly.
+By default it contains my (s3igo's) configuration for [git](config/mac/HOME/.config/git/config.op), [ssh](config/mac/HOME/.ssh/config), etc., so please rewrite it accordingly.

-    - git: `./home/.config/git/config`
-    - ssh: `./home/.ssh/config` (using ssh agent by 1password)
-- During installation, files in the `./home` directory will overwrite files in your home directory.
-  Please keep files in a safe place if you do not want them to be overwritten.
+> **Note**
+> The `@` symbol indicates the project root directory

 ## Dependencies